-As I discussed in my recent blog post regarding the Dyn DDoS attack, it’s fair to say that the Internet is here to stay.
+It’s fair to say that the Internet is here to stay.
 It’s especially the case when we consider purchases we make and how our shopping habits have evolved with online shopping.
 Internet shopping during the holiday season has become such a major driver of retail sales that in addition to Black Friday, we now have Cyber Monday (on Monday, November 28 this year) which now gives consumers the additional choice to take advantage of fantastic discounts from the luxury of their couch by computer or mobile device.

 What can we expect this Cyber Monday?